 Stephen Joseph: A Positive Approach to Trauma Healing

 One such method of facilitating growth was developed by Stephen Joseph, a professor at the University of Nottingham School of Education and registered coach.
 Joseph has spent decades studying human responses to trauma and the significant growth that can result from such trauma and has helped many survivors to move through their trauma rather than move past their trauma, using their traumatic experience as a catalyst for significant positive change in their lives.

 This approach to healing from trauma was developed using the oldest recorded thoughts on PTG from ancient philosophy and literature, findings from evolutionary biology, and the latest research in positive psychology.
 To learn more about Joseph’s success in helping survivors of trauma harness their suffering to become even stronger than before, you can find his book What Doesn’t Kill Us: The New Psychology of Posttraumatic Growth at this link.

-Post Traumatic Growth in Practice: 4 Therapy Techniques
+Post Traumatic Growth in Practice: 4 Positive Trauma Therapy Techniques

 In 2011, United States Army Behavioral Science Officer Stephanie D. Nelson outlined a posttraumatic growth path (PTGP) for treatment of individuals suffering from PTSD.
 This treatment plan includes several techniques that the evidence suggests will aid those suffering from symptoms of PTSD, categorized into four chronological stages of treatment progression: (1) Deal, (2) Feel, (3) Heal, and (4) Seal.